-In 1929, the eldest son of Edouard Kressman, Alfred Kressman, bought the Bordeaux wine estate LaTour Martillac.
+In 1929, the eldest son of Edouard Kressman, Alfred Kressman, bought the estate of LaTour Martillac.
 The current label design was created by Alfred’s son, Jean Kressman which first appeared on a bottle of 1929 LaTour Martillac bottle served in 1936 for His Royal Majesty George VI’s coronation.

 During the early 1940’s, the vineyards were increased in size.
 Much of the new land was devoted to red wine grapes.
 This is important, because prior to these new parcels, close to 75% of the estate was devoted solely to the production of white wine.
 This changed after World War 2.

 In 1955 Jean Kressman became the owner of LaTour Martillac.
 He managed it for his father starting in 1940.
 Today, two of Jean Kressman’s sons, Tristan Kressman and Loic Kressman, manage the Bordeaux property.

 The family continued to expand their efforts as negociant firm with the founding of CVGB in 1967 with a partnership between the Dourthe and Kressman families.
 Today, Chateau LaTour Martillac is still owned and managed by the Kressman family.
 The young Edouard Kressman continues becoming more involved with managing the estate,

 The 45 hectare Pessac Leognan vineyard of LaTour Martillac can be divided into two separate parts.
 You find deep gravel slopes in their parcels placed on the plateau of Martillac.
 This is where their red wines grapes are planted.